What's the difference between live resin and distillate?

 Learn the key details about live resin and distillate so you can be an informed cannabis customer.

-Humans have been using hemp and cannabis for many years, and how we interact with these plants constantly evolves.
+Humans have been using cannabis for millenia, and how we interact with and consume these plants' compounds are constantly evolving.

-Live resins and distillates are just two of the many cannabis concentrates increasingly preferred by curious newcomers and more experienced users alike.
+Live resins and distillates are just two of the many cannabis concentrates preferred by curious newcomers and experienced users alike.

-This article will help you understand the distinct processes that create these concentrates, their unique properties, and how they can benefit you.
+This article will help you understand the distinct processes that create these concentrates, their unique properties, and how they can benefit your lifestyle.

 What is live resin?

-Live resin is a relatively new cannabis concentrate made from the highest quality fresh plants that are frozen immediately after harvest.
+Live resin is a relatively new cannabis concentrate made from the highest-quality fresh hemp plants that are flash-frozen immediately after harvest.

-Unlike other concentrates, live resins never undergo the drying and curing process, resulting in a more flavorful and aromatic concentrate post-extraction.
-The main goal of live resin is to capture the full spectrum experience of fresh cannabis, including all the desirable flavors and aromas.
+Unlike other concentrate processes, live resin utilizes fresh hemp flower, which does not undergo the drying and curing process.
+The post-extraction product results in a more flavorful and aromatic concentrate.
+Live resin captures the full spectrum experience of fresh cannabis, including all the desirable flavors, aromas, and beneficial plant compounds.

-Often named after their textures, which are generally looser than other concentrates, badder, budder, sap, sugar, and sauce are among the most common live resin types.
-They are typically deep amber, yellow, or white in color.
+Live resin products can be named after their textures, such as badder, budder, sap, sugar, and sauce.
+The concentrate is usually typically deep amber, yellow, or white in color.

 How is live resin extracted?

 Live resin is extracted by flash-freezing fresh cannabis plants immediately after harvest.
-Once frozen, these plants are processed in a hydrocarbon machine using a combination of propane and butanesolvents to extract the oils from the plant.
-These solvents are favorable in creating live resin because they efficiently capture the full spectrum of the plant, including all the flavonoids, cannabinoids, and a broad terpene profile
+Once frozen, these plants are processed in a hydrocarbon machine using a combination of solvents to extract the oils from the plant.
+These solvents are favorable in creating live resin because they efficiently capture the full spectrum of the plant, including all the flavonoids, cannabinoids, and a broad terpene profile.

 Once extracted, the mixture is lightly heated to purify the oil and purge any remaining solvents.
 At this point, the resulting oil can be whipped to create viscous butter-like badder or budder, or left in its original form, which is slightly wet and sugary.